Q1 2025 Messaging Compliance Updates and Changes

 Here’s a breakdown of the key compliance requirements:

-Retention Period All business communications, including texts, emails, and social media - 3 to 6 years
+Message Archiving All business communications, including texts, emails, and social media 3–6 years

-Immediate Access Records must be immediately available for auditors and regulators
+Accessibility Records must be immediately available for auditors and regulators Immediate access

-Continuous Monitoring Regular review and monitoring of archived messages
+Supervision Regular review and monitoring of archived messages Continuous

-Tamper-Proof Format Records must be stored in a tamper-proof format throughout retention
+Format Records must be stored in a tamper-proof format Throughout retention

 "SEC Rule 17a-4 outlines the requirements for financial institutions, including broker-dealers and stock market investing companies to retain and supervise electronic communications related to their business operations." – Falkon SMS